Coyote Lake Conservation Area

 Natural priority area: Upper North Saskatchewan River Basin

 Located 100 kilometres southwest of Edmonton, the lake is situated within one of the biologically richest areas of Alberta.
-Nestled in a transition zone between the dry mixed wood boreal forest and the central parkland natural regions, the Coyote Lake area supports more than 22 mammal species, 154 bird species (nine of which are imperiled), 266 plant species (including a number of rare and uncommon orchids and Columbian watermeal — a species first recorded in Alberta at this site).
+Nestled in a transition zone between the dry mixed wood boreal forest and the central parkland natural regions, the Coyote Lake area supports more than 22 mammal species, 154 bird species (nine of which are imperiled) and 266 plant species (including a number of rare and uncommon orchids and Columbian watermeal — a species first recorded in Alberta at this site).

 Protecting a dream